-Prof Chris Dobson, Master of St. John’s College, University of Cambridge told the Telegraph, “You wouldn’t give statins to someone who had just had a heart attack, and we doubt that giving a neurostatin to an Alzheimer’s patient who could no longer recognise a family member would be very helpful,” said Prof Chris Dobson, Master of St John’s College, University of Cambridge.
+Prof Chris Dobson, Master of St. John’s College, University of Cambridge told the Telegraph, “You wouldn’t give statins to someone who had just had a heart attack, and we doubt that giving a neurostatin to an Alzheimer’s patient who could no longer recognize a family member would be very helpful…

 But if it reduces the risk of the initial step in the process, then it has a serious prospect of being an effective preventive treatment.”

 The drug targets the first step in the toxic chain reaction that leads to the death of brain cells and the onset of Alzheimer’s disease.

 Tests showed it delayed the onset of Alzheimer’s disease, both in a test tube and in nematode worms.
 I would pay attention more to the bodies natural ability to ward of Alzheimer’s.
 Please read the list below of Brain Toxic Foods and what you can do without needing a pill.

 When the drug was given to worms genetically programmed to develop Alzheimer’s disease, it had no effect once symptoms had already appeared.